 The ARPC pairs with various state agencies, local government and non-governmental entities and organizations to form a burgeoning Environmental Planning program.
 Staff regularly interacts with the Florida Department of Environmental Protection, Department of Economic Opportunity, Northwest Florida Water Management District, National Oceanic and Atmospheric Administration, and others.
 Further, staff is involved in or partners with the Gulf of Mexico Alliance, RiverWay South Apalachicola Choctawhatchee, The Nature Conservancy, the U.S. Environmental Protection Agency’s Gulf of Mexico Program, and others for various projects, events, or training opportunities.

-ARPC staff is working with the Northwest Florida Water Management District to complete an update on the Apalachicola River and Bay Surface Water Improvement and Management Plan.
-Public meetings are planned for Spring 2017.
+- ARPC staff is working with the Northwest Florida Water Management District to complete an update on the Apalachicola River and Bay Surface Water Improvement and Management Plan.
+More information can be found on their website as the project nears completion.
 The Apalachicola National Estuarine Research Reserve has recently published a fantastic video on the Apalachicola-Chattahoochee-Flint River basin for the education of the public which corresponds with this SWIM Plan update.